coralproject/cay/README.md

 The app is a series of React components compiled into modules with [webpack](http://webpack.github.io/).

+This repo is for the front-end of the Coral ecosystem [outlined here](https://github.com/CoralProject/reef/tree/master/ecosystem)

 The basic idea is that the build process results in a `bundle.js` file containing all javascript and css.
 CSS cross-browser issues, ES6 transpilation, minification, etc, is all handled by webpack.

 ##### Folder structure